VW board to discuss prosecutors' probe into Audi CEO on Monday

-HAMBURG/BERLIN, June 12 (Reuters) - Volkswagen’s supervisory board will on Monday discuss German prosecutors’ investigation into the head of its Audi brand, as the carmaker weighs up how to tackle the latest fallout from its 2015 emissions scandal, sources said.
+HAMBURG/BERLIN (Reuters) - Volkswagen’s (VOWG_p.DE) supervisory board will on Monday discuss German prosecutors’ investigation into the head of its Audi brand, as the carmaker weighs up how to tackle the latest fallout from its 2015 emissions scandal, sources said.

 Stadler has been under fire since Audi admitted in November 2015 - two months after Volkswagen - that it used illegal software to cheat U.S. emissions tests on diesel engines.